 Shared Decision-Making in Major Depressive Disorder for Health Care Providers, December 13, 2017 11:00 am EST on PsychiatryCareLive

 Before a patient ever gets to their first appointment with a psychiatrist, a PCP or Emergency Medicine physician has likely referred, screened and potentially even diagnosed a patient with depression.
 In joint providership with American Academy of Family Physicians (AAFP), we’ll be exploring Shared Decision Making in Major Depressive Disorder (MDD) treatment.
 The first of two online programs, this is designed for HCPs, and will focus on empathizing with patients and caregivers, considering clinical as well as patient factors in treatment planning, and managing treatment effects and promoting adherence.
 The second program, for patients/caregivers with MDD, will air in 2018.
 Read more about the program here.

-Want to learn more about our channels?
+Want to learn more about the PlatformQ Health network?